-It doesn’t take long to notice that there are many opinions from many scholars regarding the text of the New Testament.
-I have read a great number of the findings of these men and women.
-There is one underlying principle that is true in a majority of these opinions: They all rely upon the conclusions of other scholars and use sources and opinions from scholars outside expertise in the New Testament.
+It doesn’t take long to notice that there are many opinions from many liberal scholars regarding the text of the New Testament.
+I have read a great number of the conclusions published by these men and women.
+There is one underlying principle that is true in a majority of these opinions: They make many assumptions that cannot be supported by evidence and often rely upon the conclusions of other scholars rather than what the text itself actually proves.

 What this means is that there is no possibility of knowing who is right or if any group is correct in their conclusions regarding the New Testament.